Somerset Family Adventures

 Caves in Somerset:

-May half Term at Wookey Hole
+May Half Term at Wookey Hole

 Explore the vast underground chambers of Wookey Hole’s cave system and meet the legendary witch of Wookey Hole.
 Walk through the Enchanted Valley, have a game of Adventure Golf, visit the paper making museum, watch the Wookey Hole circus school and play the vintage penny machines.
 There’s soft play, 4D cinema and a cafe for lunch.

-Book early (5+ days in advance) for a 20% discount.
+Book early (5+ days in advance) for a 15% discount.

 Cheddar Gorge and Show Caves